evaera/roblox-lua-promise/lib/README.md

           desc: The Promise's status.
         - type: ...any?
           desc: The values that the Promise resolved or rejected with.
+    - name: awaitValue
+      desc: |
+        Yields the current thread until the given Promise completes.
+Returns the the values that the promise resolved with.

+        Errors if the Promise rejects or gets cancelled.
+      returns:
+        - type: ...any?
+          desc: The values that the Promise resolved with.

     - name: getStatus
       desc: Returns the current Promise status.